Saghen/blink.cmp/README.md

       -- however, some LSPs (*cough* tsserver *cough*) return characters that would essentially -- always show the window.
-We block these by default blocked_trigger_characters = { ' ', '\n', '\t' }, -- when true, will show the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
+We block these by default blocked_trigger_characters = { ' ', '\n', '\t' }, -- when true, will show the completion window when the cursor comes after a trigger character after accepting an item show_on_accept_on_trigger_character = true,
-      -- list of additional trigger characters that won't trigger the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_blocked_trigger_characters = { "'", '"' },
+      -- when true, will show the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
-      -- when false, will not show the completion window when in a snippet show_in_snippet = true,
+      -- list of additional trigger characters that won't trigger the completion window when the cursor comes after a trigger character when entering insert mode/accepting an item show_on_x_blocked_trigger_characters = { "'", '"', '(' }, -- when false, will not show the completion window automatically when in a snippet show_in_snippet = true,
     },